Tips for Opening a New Business in the Local Area

 Staffing and Insurance

 Have a plan for how many staff you’ll need and what kind of salary to expect to pay them.
 You can then get a quote for a workers compensation insurance cost, which will also help with your overall budget.
 While you are arranging workers’ compensation it is also a good time to discuss other types of insurance you’ll need, such as general liability insurance, and get quotes for packages that fit what you need to open your business.
+Forming an LLC can also help you protect your personal assets and provide some tax benefits.
+To learn more about LLC services, you can find resources online or consult with a business attorney.

 If you don’t already have people in mind to work for your business, recruiting staff will be another important step.
 You can go through agencies, but it can also be more cost effective to advertise your vacancies yourself in local media.
 Before you begin, you’ll need to draw up job descriptions and ads, so this is a good time to think about what you really want from the staff you launch your business with.